JunexQU/junexqu.github.io/publications.md

 ---

 ## Working Manuscript
+- **Junxi Qu**.
+Mobility Inequality Emerges from The Interaction of Socioeconomic Status and Urban Opportunity Structure. **In progress**
 - **Si Qiao & Junxi Qu**.
 Blurring the Line: How Jobs–Housing Location Trade-Offs Redefine Urban Boundaries. **Prepared to submit**.
 - **Junxi Qu & Tianren Yang**.
 Human-Earth System Dynamics A Review of Integrated Assessment Models and Challenges.
 Drafted.
 - **Junxi Qu & Tianren Yang**.
 Working population by workplace and residence geography in China.
 Drafted.